jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 The type of the visualizer is `IntegratedMultiVisualizer`.
 Multi-visualizers are compound visualizer modules containing submodule vectors of visualizer simple modules.
-In this example multiple visualizers of `DataLinkVisualizer` are required for displaying data link activity at certain levels.
+In this example, multiple visualizers of `DataLinkVisualizer` are required for displaying data link activity at various levels.
 By default, the multi visualizers contain one submodule of each visualizer simple module.
 The number of submodules can be specified for each visualizer submodule with parameters.
-Three `DataLinkVisualizer` are configured, observing packets at *service*, *peer* and *protocol* level.
+For this example, three `DataLinkVisualizer` are configured, observing packets at *service*, *peer* and *protocol* level.
 They are marked with different colors.

 We configure the `visualizer` module as follows.